dotnet/docs-aspire/docs/fundamentals/testing.md

 ---
-title: Testing .NET Aspire projects
+title: Testing .NET Aspire solutions
-description: Learn how to test your .NET Aspire projects using the xUnit testing framework. ms.date: 09/09/2024
+description: Learn how to test your .NET Aspire solutions using the xUnit, NUnit, and MSTest testing frameworks. ms.date: 09/09/2024
 zone_pivot_groups: unit-testing-framework
 ---

-# Testing .NET Aspire projects
+# Testing .NET Aspire solutions

-In this article, you'll learn how to create a test project, write, and run tests for your .NET Aspire projects.
-The tests in this article are not unit tests, but rather functional or integration tests. .NET Aspire include an [testing project templates](setup-tooling.md#net-aspire-project-templates) that you can use to test your .NET Aspire projects.
+In this article, you learn how to create a test project, write, and run tests for your .NET Aspire solutions.
+The tests in this article are not unit tests, but rather functional or integration tests. .NET Aspire includes several variations of [testing project templates](setup-tooling.md#net-aspire-project-templates) that you use to test your .NET Aspire resource dependencies—and their communications.
 The testing project templates are available for MSTest, NUnit, and xUnit testing frameworks and includes a sample test that you can use as a starting point for your tests.

 The .NET Aspire test project templates rely on the [Aspire.Hosting.Testing](https://www.nuget.org/packages/Aspire.Hosting.Testing) NuGet package.
 This package exposes the `DistributedApplicationTestingBuilder` class, which is used to create a test host for your distributed application.
 The distributed application testing builder relies on the `DistributedApplication` class to create and start the [app host](app-host-overview.md).